Manage titles and approve audience levels

 - From the drop-down, select one of the following:

-- All Titles: assign audience levels to all titles in the district.
+- All Titles: Assign audience levels to all titles in the district.
 Titles added to classroom libraries are automatically pending until you set an audience level.

-- Specific Titles: assign audience levels to only specific titles in the district.
+- Specific Titles: Assign audience levels to only specific titles in the district.
 Titles added to classroom libraries are automatically approved unless you change an audience level.

 - Click Apply.